In online advertising, and especially on Google Ads, every click can transform your results... or your budget.

 -

-2- Using Negative Correspondence:
+2- Using negative matches:

 Negative match options can be very effective in very popular niches containing tens of thousands of keywords.